menu

 Demographics

 Medina is a somewhat ethnically-diverse city.
 The people who call Medina home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Medina residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Medina include English, Irish, German, European, and French.
+Important ancestries of people in Medina include English, Irish, German, European, and Palestinian.

 The most common language spoken in Medina is English.
 Other important languages spoken here include Spanish and Arabic.